-A fixed-rate loan features the same payment amount for the entire duration of your mortgage.
-The property taxes and homeowners insurance which are almost always part of the payment will increase over time, but generally, payments on these types of loans change little over the life of the loan.
+With a fixed-rate loan, your payment never changes for the entire duration of your loan.
+The longer you pay, the more of your payment goes toward principal.
+The property tax and homeowners insurance which are almost always part of the payment will go up over time, but generally, payments on these types of loans don't increase much.

-Borrowers can choose a fixed-rate loan in order to lock in a low rate.
-People select these types of loans when interest rates are low and they want to lock in the low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer greater monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we can assist you in locking a fixed-rate at the best rate currently available.
+Borrowers can choose a fixed-rate loan to lock in a low interest rate.
+Borrowers select fixed-rate loans when interest rates are low and they wish to lock in at the low rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer greater stability in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to help you lock in a fixed-rate at the best rate currently available.
 Call Synergy One Lending at (760) 337-8100 to learn more.

-There are many different types of Adjustable Rate Mortgages.
-ARMs are normally adjusted twice a year, based on various indexes.
+There are many different kinds of Adjustable Rate Mortgages.
+ARMs usually adjust every six months, based on various indexes.

-Most programs feature a "cap" that protects borrowers from sudden monthly payment increases.
-Some ARMs won't adjust more than two percent per year, regardless of the underlying interest rate.
-Your loan may have a "payment cap" that instead of capping the interest rate directly, caps the amount that the payment can increase in one period.
-Plus, almost all adjustable programs have a "lifetime cap" — your interest rate won't exceed the capped amount.
+Most ARM programs have a "cap" that protects borrowers from sudden monthly payment increases.
+Your ARM may feature a cap on interest rate variances over the course of a year.
+For example: no more than two percent per year, even though the index the rate is based on increases by more than two percent.
+Your loan may have a "payment cap" that instead of capping the interest directly, caps the amount your payment can go up in one period.
+Plus, almost all adjustable programs feature a "lifetime cap" — your interest rate can't ever exceed the cap percentage.

-ARMs most often feature the lowest rates at the start.
-They usually guarantee that rate for an initial period that varies greatly.
-You may have heard about "3/1 ARMs" or "5/1 ARMs".
-In these loans, the initial rate is fixed for three or five years.
-It then adjusts every year.
-These kinds of loans are fixed for a number of years (3 or 5), then they adjust after the initial period.
-Loans like this are usually best for borrowers who anticipate moving within three or five years.
-These types of adjustable rate programs benefit borrowers who will move before the loan adjusts.
+ARMs most often feature their lowest, most attractive rates toward the start of the loan.
+They guarantee the lower interest rate for an initial period that varies greatly.
+You've likely read about 5/1 or 3/1 ARMs.
+For these loans, the initial rate is fixed for three or five years.
+After this period it adjusts every year.
+These loans are fixed for a number of years (3 or 5), then adjust.
+These loans are often best for borrowers who anticipate moving in three or five years.
+These types of ARMs are best for people who will sell their house or refinance before the loan adjusts.

-Most borrowers who choose ARMs choose them because they want to get lower introductory rates and don't plan to stay in the home longer than the initial low-rate period.
-ARMs can be risky when property values go down and borrowers can't sell their home or refinance their loan.
+Most borrowers who choose ARMs do so when they want to take advantage of lower introductory rates and don't plan to stay in the home for any longer than the introductory low-rate period.
+ARMs can be risky in a down market because homeowners could be stuck with rates that go up when they can't sell their home or refinance at the lower property value.